 The first issue is the design of numerical methods for policy evaluation.
-In Algorithm 1, policy evaluation is formulated as solving PDEs, which generally has no closed form solution and has to be solved with numerical methods.
-Traditional numerical ways for PDEs require discretizing the time-state space, and thus, suffer from the curse of dimensionality.
-Moreover, extending traditional ways to model-free settings seems to be challenging.
-Based on these considerations, another two policy iteration subroutines utilizing the FBSDE characterization of vlaue functions are proposed in Section IV.
-We also develop a numerical method for solving FBSDEs by optimizing a novel criterion; see Section V.
+In Algorithm 1, policy evaluation is formulated as solving PDEs, which generally has no closed-form solution and has to be solved with numerical methods.
+Traditional numerical ways for PDEs require discretizing the time-state space and,